groupvine/gv-api/README.md

 - The account API key found on your Account Settings page.
 - The ISO date string used in the request, and

+The hash result should be lower-cased (see example below).

 (Note that for managed accounts, either the API key for the specific account or the management account may be used.)